krakend/examples/workflows/README.md

 # Workflows example

-This example simulates a backend for frontend example for a streaming platforme like could be Nerdflix, or Rainforest Prime Video.
+This example simulates a backend for frontend example for a streaming platforme like could be NerdFilms, or Rainforest Top Video.

-A customer can have several profiles.

 ## Endpoints